newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 [**Desktop**](#packaging-for-the-desktop) - [**Android**](#packaging-for-android) - [**iOS**](#packaging-for-ios) - [**HTML**](#packaging-for-the-web)

 ### Packaging for the desktop
 `gradlew desktop:dist`

 This will create a runnable JAR file located in the `desktop/build/libs/` folder.
 It contains all necessary code as well as all your art assets from the android/assets folder and can be run either by double clicking or on the command line via `java -jar jar-file-name.jar`.
 Your audience must have a JVM installed for this to work.
 The JAR will work on Windows, Linux and Mac OS X!

+If you want to package your JAR with a JVM for distribution, you can use our [packr tool!](https://github.com/libgdx/packr).
+This way you audiences will not need to install a JVM at the expense of about 23-30mb bigger download sizes per platform.

 ### Packaging for Android
 `gradlew android:assembleRelease`